sehouse/responsive-portfolio/README.md

 Commit 9:
 I adjusted the colors of the navbar and footer to be a dark blue, while the background and navbar/footer text are cornflower blue.
 The containers on each page are now royal blue.
 I changed the hr tag in each container to now be a double line.

+Commit 10:
+I typed the "About Me" text added a "gainsboro" bottom border to the navbar, added a "gainsboro" top border to the footer, and changed the "submit" button in the contact to a dark styling.
+I also added double line borders around each of the containers.